A Variable Smoothing for Weakly Convex Composite Minimization with Manifold Constraint via Parametrization: Introduction

 \section{Introduction}

-In this paper, we consider the following nonsmooth optimization problem with a nonconvex constraint. \begin{problem} Let $\mathcal{X},\mathcal{Z}$ be Euclidean spaces, i.e., finite-dimensional real Hilbert spaces, and $(\emptyset \neq)C \subset \mathcal{X}$ a (possibly nonconvex) closed subset of $\mathcal{X}$.
+In this paper, we consider the following nonsmooth optimization problem with a manifold constraint. \begin{problem} Let $\mathcal{X}$ and $\mathcal{Z}$ be Euclidean spaces, i.e., finite-dimensional real Hilbert spaces, and $(\emptyset \neq)C \subset \mathcal{X}$ a connected closed embedded submanifold of $\mathcal{X}$ (see Example~\ref{ex:normal}).
 Then,

 where $\iota_{C}$ is the indicator function of $C$ defined by